-Note 1 for diagrams: There are a number of other permitted versions of the bicycle path sign, and another permitted version of each of the other signs-see the diagrams in Schedule 3.
+Note 1 for diagrams: There are a number of other permitted versions of the bicycle path sign and the end bicycle path sign, and another permitted version of each of the other signs-see the diagrams in Schedule 3.

 Note 2 for diagrams: A separated footpath sign may have the pedestrian symbol and the bicycle symbol reversed-see rule 316 (4).